In this Folded Space Inserts Review, read about reasons to buy, assembly, and direct review of some of the Folded Space products.

 Clans of Caledonia

 Clans of Caledonia was the first folded space insert that I got.
 The game components are originally packed in plastic bags.
 Because there are a lot of different small components, setting up the game is a real pain in the ass and it takes a lot of time.
-The same goes for are storing the game.
+The same goes for storing the game.

 Verdict: Very useful, makes playing the game a much sleeker process.